cetanu/blistd/README.md

 ## Todo

-- Support for multiple IP addresses with different schedules
+- **DONE:** Support for multiple IP addresses with different schedules
 - **DONE:** Automatic updates to the list of Blacklists
 - **DONE:** Encrypted password for sending out SMTP ( Needs testing )